About the artist - Robert Maclaurin

 The granting of a Distinguished Talent Visa, in 2001, made Castlemaine, Victoria, Australia his permenant home and studio.

-His awe-inspiring work of mountainous and arid regions have won him critical acclaim and numerous awards and prizes over the years including the prestigious Noble Grossart Scottish Painting Prize in 1998 and the John Farrell Self Portrait Award in 2005.
+His paintings of mountainous and arid regions have won him critical acclaim and numerous awards and prizes over the years including the prestigious Noble Grossart Scottish Painting Prize in 1998 and the John Farrell Self Portrait Award in 2005.

 Robert Maclaurin regularly returns to Scotland for solo exhibitions in Edinburgh and London since his move to Australia.
 He is at present living and working in Scotland for 18 months and has just been awarded Artist in Residency at Ateliers Höherweg, Dusseldorf in Germany.